Rhode Island FC: Stadium

-The club was slated to originally play their inaugural match at their own stadium, but after construction stalled out due to an increase in additional construction costs, the team announced that it would make plans to play its first season at Bryant University's Beirne Stadium while completing construction of the stadium at Tidewater Landing.
+The club was slated to originally play their inaugural match at their own stadium, but after construction stalled out due to an increase in additional construction costs, the team announced that it would make plans to play its first season at Bryant University's Beirne Stadium while completing construction of the 10,500-capacity stadium at Tidewater Landing.

 Additional funding was obtained by the owners from unnamed investors for the stadium, and full financial support for construction was announced on August 9, 2023, and bonds were issued in early 2024 to complete the financing.
 The total construction cost of the stadium is estimated at $130 million.

-Naming rights for the stadium were awarded on April 8, 2025, to Centreville Bank.
+Naming rights for the stadium were awarded on April 8, 2025, to Centreville Bank, and the May 3, 2025 opener against San Antonio FC was a sellout with digntaries in attendance.
+The first goal in stadium history was scored by Tomás Chancalay of the New England Revolution, and RIFC’s first goal was scored by Maxi Rodriguez, both on May 7, 2025.
+Rhode Island's first victory at the venue was June 14, 2025 against North Carolina FC.
+The current attendance record is 10,749, set on July 5, 2025.

 Colors and badge

 On November 14, 2022, the team announced their name as Rhode Island FC (RIFC) and revealed their team crest and colors.
 The crest incorporated an anchor design, with a monogram of "RI" embedded in the anchor stem.
 Lightning bolts were placed at the edges of the anchor to represent the team's energy.
 The team noted that the anchor has been historically a symbol of Rhode Island since 1647, and the modern design in the crest gives evidence of "hope" and being "grounded in the community".
 Team colors were established as amber and bay blue.